|Overall Rating||It´s OK|

 Switch: The Bataleon Undisputed not an easy board to ride switch but most won’t do anything but ride in one direction with this thing.

-Jumps: This has decent spring for generating your own air as well as hitting natural features.
+Jumps: This has a decent spring for generating your own air as well as hitting natural features.
 Not really made for anything inside the park.

 The rest doesn’t matter.